ISCHEMIC STROKE / COMPLICATIONS

 - myocardial infarction with hypokinesia may be a source of cardiac embolism, but MI may also be a consequence of stroke (autonomic dysregulation, stress)

-- elevation of cardiac enzymes due to neurogenic myocardial damage (myocytolysis) is a frequent finding; it is always necessary to exclude MI
+- elevation of cardiac enzymes due to neurogenic myocardial damage (myocytolysis) is a frequent finding; exclusion of MI is imperative

-- more common in polymorbid patients with previously diagnosed CAD and vascular risk factors (diabetes, hyperlipidemia, peripheral artery disease)
+- more common in polymorbid patients with previously established coronary artery disease (CAD) and vascular risk factors (such as diabetes, hyperlipidemia, etc.)

 - decompensated hypertension or hypertensive crisis (emergency) occurs in up to 80% of stroke patients

-- hypotension (low blood pressure) is generally defined as SBP < 90 mm Hg or DBP < 60 mm Hg
+- hypotension is generally defined as SBP < 90 mm Hg or DBP < 60 mm Hg

 - the clinical threshold (leading to hypoperfusion symptoms including border zone infarction) is individual (higher in hypertensive patients)